PgBiel/typst-tablex/src/tablex.typ

 // returns another.
 //
 // map-rows: Maps each row of cells.
-// Takes (row_num, cell_array) and returns
+// Takes (row-num, cell-array) and returns
-// the modified cell_array.
+// the modified cell-array.
 Note that, here, they
 // cannot be sent to another row.
 Also, cells may be
 // 'none' if they're a position taken by a cell in a
 // colspan/rowspan.
 //
 // map-cols: Maps each column of cells.
-// Takes (col_num, cell_array) and returns
+// Takes (col-num, cell-array) and returns
-// the modified cell_array.
+// the modified cell-array.
 Note that, here, they
 // cannot be sent to another row.
 Also, cells may be
 // 'none' if they're a position taken by a cell in a
 // colspan/rowspan.